2020 Mar 23

 An immune-boosting fruit and low on calories, watermelons contain potassium, vitamin A, vitamin C, vitamin B6 and glutathione.
 These vitamins, nutrients and compounds like glutathione are needed by the body for the proper function of the immune system.

 Turns out, the chicken soup amma makes for you when you’re sick in bed has its fair share of scientific reasons, rather than just being a feel-good food with a placebo effect.
 Poultry such as chicken, is high in vitamin B6, and 3 ounces of chicken meat can give you almost 40-50 percent of your daily required amount of vitamin B6.
 This is vital in the generation of new and healthy red blood cells.
 Stock made with the bones of chicken contains gelatine and other important nutrients to help boost your immunity, as well as in gut healing.

 The vitamin A and vitamin C found in sweet potatoes are massively important for good immune function and just so happens to be great for your skin too.
 An average sweet potato can contain a thumping 120% of vitamin A and 30% of vitamin C, required for your daily consumption.
-Cholesterol-free, fat-free and serving up a healthy potion of fibers, you get to have all the crucial immune boosting vitamins, without any sacrifice.
+Cholesterol-free, fat-free and serving up a healthy portion of fibers, you get to have all the crucial immune-boosting vitamins, without any sacrifice.

 Eating right is, now, more important than ever with the COVID-19 outbreak spread across our country.
 Therefore, keeping your immune system the healthiest it’s ever been, is crucial.
-So try out these nutritious ingredient that’ll help your immune system stay in tip top shape!
+So try out these nutritious ingredients that’ll help your immune system stay in tip-top shape!